 Growing up in Marin County, I was always a little envious of our neighbors to the north in Sonoma County because they seemed to have a vibrant music and youth scene that Marin painfully lacked.
-Maybe it was our close proximity to San Francisco and Berkeley which drew us across the Golden Gate to shows at Bottom of the Hill, or across the Richmond Bridge to Berkeley Square, or perhaps in some cases it was the safe and privileged upbringing of typical Marinites that left little desire to stay out all night with your friends and create a different kind of family.
+Maybe it was our close proximity to San Francisco and Berkeley, drawing us across the Golden Gate to shows at Bottom of the Hill, or across the Richmond Bridge to Berkeley Square, or perhaps in some cases it was the safe and privileged upbringing of typical Marinites that left little desire to stay out all night with your friends and create a different kind of family.
 For whatever reason, Marin kids seemed to be content to be either bland, preppy, or wear a Pink Floyd shirt and smoke weed while listening to Bob Marley Legend.
 Then, of course, there were the fucking ravers.

 Check out the brilliant new video for “Parker Posey” from Santa Rosa’s The Down House.
 Shot after-hours at Petaluma Market grocery store, it’s a great and simple concept executed perfectly.
 A grocery clerk ends her shift, puts on her Walkman, and then sweeps the floor while dancing the fuck out in a celebration of love and a solid blast of “work sucks when you’re in love” attitude.
 She meets up with the band along the way and then they’re outta there in less than 2 1/2 minutes.
 Great!